Types of Financial Aid

 Berea College Loans – If students need additional financial assistance to help with their term bill, medical or dental expenses, stop by Student Financial Aid Services and complete an Additional Aid Application to determine eligibility for Berea Loans.

-Cost of Education Scholarship – After all federal, state, institutional, and private grants have been awarded, the Cost of Education Scholarship is awarded through Berea College to fund the remaining Cost of Education.
+Tuition – After all federal, state, institutional, and private grants have been awarded, a Tuition Scholarship is awarded through Berea College to fund the remaining cost of tuition.
 The Cost of Education does not include room, board, fees, books, and supplies.
 Therefore the tuition tax credit cannot be taken on federal income taxes.

 FSEOG – The Federal Supplemental Education Opportunity Grant (FSEOG) is a federal grant, awarded to students to assist with their cost of education.
 The FSEOG is based on need and the amount will vary dependent upon the availability of funds for each academic year.
 FSEOG is awarded to students with the greatest need as determined by the FAFSA.

 Federal Work Study – The amount of money earned for the hours worked in your labor position throughout the academic year.
 You must demonstrate need as determined by the FAFSA to qualify for Federal Work Study.

 Institutional Work Study – This would be awarded to students who do not demonstrate enough need to qualify for Federal Work Study.
 It is the actual amount of money earned for the hours worked in a labor position throughout the academic year.

 Kentucky CAP grant – The College Access Program is awarded to financially needy students in Kentucky to help them attend public and private colleges and universities, proprietary schools, and technical colleges.
 To be eligible, students must have an expected family contribution of less than $5,730.
 Currently, the maximum award for this academic year is $1,900.